-A well-thought-out offer takes all of these factors into consideration and puts a price on them.
-For example, if you feel a house needs a lot of updating and the current real estate market is neither hot nor cold, you put in an offer with those renovation expenses in mind.
+A well-thought-out offer considers all these factors and puts a price on them.
+If you feel a house needs a lot of updating, you may want to put in an offer with those renovation expenses in mind.

 The amount you’re offering

 Earnest money — aka a deposit to demonstrate you're serious about buying the home.
-It's often 1 to 3% of the purchase price.
-(Speak with your agent to find out if the deposit is refundable if the deal were to fall through, and under what circumstances.)
+It's often 1% to 3% of the purchase price.
+(Speak with your agent to find out if the deposit is refundable if the deal falls through and under what circumstances.)

 The amount of your intended down payment

-How you plan to pay for the property (all cash, finance with a mortgage)
+How you plan to pay for the property (all cash, finance with a mortgage, etc.)

 Proposed closing date

-Contingencies, which are the conditions that must be met for the sale to happen and can include passing inspection, financing approval, etc.
+Contingencies — the conditions that must be met for the sale to happen and can include passing inspection, financing approval, etc.

-An expiration date for the offer so the process continues to move forward
+An expiration date for the offer so the process continues moving forward

-The negotiation part of buying a house may last several rounds and can be a nerve-racking time.
-The important thing is to remain focused on how much you can reasonably afford to pay.
-Otherwise, you could be overstressing your financial situation with a mortgage payment that’s too high for your current income or a down payment that’s bigger than what you’re able to make.
-(Remember though, you don’t have to put down 20%. )
+The negotiation part of buying a house may last several rounds.
+While it may feel nerve-wracking, the important thing is to remain focused on how much you can reasonably afford to pay.
+Otherwise, you could overstress your financial situation with a mortgage payment too high for your current income or a down payment bigger than what you can make.

-In a competitive market, a written offer may not be enough to seal the deal in your favor.
-Some buyers include a letter with their offer to help them stand out and make the buying process more personal and less transactional.
+A written offer may not seal the deal in your favor in a competitive market.
+Some buyers may be tempted to include a letter with their offer to help them stand out and make the buying process more personal.